 Goat | piggyBac transgenesis enhances cashmere yield in goats | Shi et al. 2017 |

-In addition to piggyBac, Demeetra’s Cas-CLOVER can be used to generate a more precise deletion/insertion once genomic areas of interest are identified with piggyBac (Figure 5).
+In addition to piggyBac, Demeetra’s Cas-CLOVER can be used to generate a more precise deletion/insertion once genomic areas of interest are identified with piggyBac (Figure below).
 Cas-CLOVER and piggyBac, can alternatively be used in conjunction to generate footprint free mutants.
+These targeted approaches enable researchers to fine-tune cellular functions, improve growth kinetics, and optimize differentiation pathways, ultimately contributing to a more cost-effective and sustainable production process.